Geutzzu/FurnitureStoresExtraction/README.md

 ### Demonstration of the inference process:
-- Here is a link to a CSV created using the app after running it on an unseen sitemap (I promise I did not cheat here and here is the [link](https://www.boconcept.com/en-ro/sitemap/products/)):
+- Here is a link to a CSV created using the app after running it on an unseen sitemap (I promise I did not cheat and here is the [link for the sitemap](https://www.boconcept.com/en-ro/sitemap/products/)):
   - [products.csv](https://drive.google.com/file/d/1aUGKtCCQAzcTlpEXqko0WdvGIdayV_Jf/view?usp=sharing)

     ![img_8.png](ForReadme%2Fimg_8.png)